 Accessibility for all

 Accessibility, or the ability to access things, is a prerequisite to managing one’s life.
 That extends to banks and financial institutions where being self-reliant and managing your financial matters.
-ING wants to be an accessible bank for everyone, including those with disabilities whether that means sight, hearing physical impairments or cognitive/learning disabilities.
+ING wants to be an accessible bank for everyone, including people with disabilities whether that means sight, hearing physical disabilities or cognitive/learning disabilities.

 Why ING is committed to accessibility

 Not only is providing suitable access the right thing to do for customers, businesses these days are also viewed by their performance and social responsibility.
 ING Bank is no different.
 We serve over 39 million customers and employ over 55,000 people.
 With 20 percent of the world’s population experiencing a disability of some description, ING estimates that roughly 10 percent of our primary customers have disabilities.